eserlxl/LLMEngine/QUICKSTART.md

 ## 14. Contributing

 Found a bug or have a feature request?
-Please check the project's main README for contribution guidelines.
+Please check the [main README](README.md) and [.github/CONTRIBUTING.md](.github/CONTRIBUTING.md) for contribution guidelines.

 ## 15. License